-U.S. History: 20th century, policy history, foreign affairs, immigration
+U.S. History: 20th century, policy history, foreign affairs, immigration, state development

 Justin Broubalow is a Ph.D. student in history.
 He entered the program in 2016 and is a recipient of George Mason University's Presidential Scholarship.

-His field of study is twentieth-century U.S. policy history with specializatons in immigration, statecraft, and foreign affairs.
+His field of study is twentieth-century U.S. policy history with specializatons in immigration, foreign affairs, and state development.

-A former secondary school teacher, Broubalow is a graduate research assistant in the Educational Projects Division at the Roy Rosenzweig Center for History and New Media.
+A former secondary school teacher, Broubalow is a graduate research assistant working on education projects at the Roy Rosenzweig Center for History and New Media.
 He works on projects that help train teachers to employ historical thinking in their classrooms, among others.

 George Mason Universiity Presidential Scholarship (2016-Present)